postak/ContainerNativeAppDev/workshops/container-native-development/LabGuide200-ocitraining.md

 Create an account to  https://ocitraining.qloudable.com

 Follows the instructions in the  https://ocitraining.qloudable.com/landingPage/public/3a81a3fa-38ec-426b-8aaf-2e1dc280ae5b lab.
+During this lab, you will take on the **DevOps Engineer Persona**.
+You will provision a Kubernetes cluster and all of the infrastructure that it requires using OCI interfaces.
 You will perform the following tasks:

 - Introduction to Docker Enginer
 - Overview of how to sign in to the OCI console.